Consensys/solc-typed-ast/README.md

 ### Native compilers

 Package supports switching between native binary Solc compilers and its WASM versions.
-The CLI option `--compiler-kind` and `kind` argument of `compile*()` functions familty may be used for that purpose.
+The CLI option `--compiler-kind` and `kind` argument of `compile*()` functions family may be used for that purpose.
 Native binary compilers are downloaded on demand to the directory `.compiler_cache` at the package installation directory (by default).
 The compiler cache location may be customized by setting `SOL_AST_COMPILER_CACHE` environment variable to a custom path.
-Example:
+For example:

 ```bash
 SOL_AST_COMPILER_CACHE=~/.compiler_cache solc-ast-compile sample.sol --compiler-kind native --tree